davebott-dev/davebott-dev/README.md

 <h2>About Me</h2>
 <ul>
   <li>:basketball: I'm a former college/professional basketball player who is learning how to code!</li>
-  <li>:eye: I am currently learning using the resources on The Odin Project.</li>
+  <li>:eye: I am an incoming master's student at the University of North Carolina School of Information and Library Science.</li>
-  <li>:desktop_computer: I hope to one day work as a software developer/engineer.</li>
+  <li>:desktop_computer: I enjoy all things coding!</li>
 </ul>